Anne Bayley: HIV/AIDS treatment and research

 Bayley returned to Zambia in 1971 and worked in the department of surgery at the University of Zambia School of Medicine until 1990, eventually being appointed professor and serving as head of the department.
 Among other topics, her early publications covered the treatment of hepatocellular carcinoma.

-In 1983, while running a clinic for those with Kaposi's sarcoma (KS), a disease mainly afflicting older men, she observed a doubling in new cases of KS, including three women, and with 13 (about half) of the patients presenting with a more aggressive form of the condition.
-Of the 13, eight were dead in less than a year.
+In 1983, while running a clinic for those with Kaposi's sarcoma (KS), a disease mainly afflicting older men, she observed a doubling in new cases of KS, and with 13 (about half) of the patients presenting with a more aggressive form of the condition.
+Of the 13 (which included three women), eight were dead in less than a year.
 Bayley asked her male patients if they had ever had sex with men; most denied it.
 Blood tests showed the patients with the aggressive form of KS had the same immunodeficiency seen in American AIDS patients.
 As a result, she theorised that HIV was being spread by heterosexual intercourse, contrary to the prevailing view that it was transmitted through sex between men and blood transfusions.

 When an HIV antibody test became available in 1984, Bayley sent samples from her patients off for testing.
 The tests showed that nearly all of her patients with the aggressive form of KS were also HIV-positive.
 According to her obituarists in the British Medical Journal, "Bayley's clinical reports resulted in the US Centers for Disease Control sending a team to Lusaka, leading to the recognition of heterosexual transmission of HIV."
-For this discovery, she was awarded the Order of the British Empire in 1985.
+For this discovery, she was made an officer of the Order of the British Empire in 1985.

 Bayley's research and clinical reports contributed to growing awareness of the prevalence of HIV/AIDS in Africa.
-In 1985, she and colleagues carried out an impromptu study of patients in the epicentre of AIDS—observing an array of symptoms that included swollen lymph notes, thrush, enlarged tonsils and "a red wet soggy throat, like a schoolchild with a viral infection"—in Uganda and estimated that 29 of 109 patients evaluated had HIV.
+In 1985, she and her colleagues carried out an impromptu study of patients in the epicentre of AIDS—observing an array of symptoms that included swollen lymph notes, thrush, enlarged tonsils and "a red wet soggy throat, like a schoolchild with a viral infection"—in Uganda and estimated that 29 of 109 patients evaluated had HIV.
 All 29 later tested positive for the virus.
 In addition to her clinical work, Bayley led efforts to raise awareness in Africa about the prevention of HIV transmission.
 Meanwhile, she helped to establish the University of Zambia's first postgraduate programme for surgical training.
 She was also the first female president of the Association of Surgeons of East Africa.
 For her contributions to the development of surgical training in Zambia, she was granted an honorary fellowship of the Royal College of Surgeons of Edinburgh in 1986.